abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

 - Conversion of data between different types can happen automatically (implicit conversion) by the language or explicit by the program.

-- Normaly types shouldn't be mixed, but there are occasions when it is useful.
+- Normally types shouldn't be mixed, but there are occasions when it is useful.

 - When ever a float value is assigned to an integer variable in C, the decimal portion of the numbers gets truncated.

-- Assingning an int variable to a float variable does not cause any change in the value of the number.
+- Assigning an int variable to a float variable does not cause any change in the value of the number.

 - <details>